Fcaty/BuildIT/README.md

   - Allowing the user to add new products: ✔️
   - Allowing the user to remove products: ✔️
   - Allowing the user to edit details: ✔️
-  - Allow the user to view receipts:
+  - Allow the user to view receipts: ✔️

-- Viewing Build Requests:
+- Viewing Build Requests: ✔️
-  - System lists all users with build requests:
+  - System lists all users with build requests: ✔️

-- Manage Users:
+- Manage Users: ✔️
   - Registering Users: ✔️
   - Registering Admins: ✔️
-  - Removing Users:
+  - Removing Users: ✔️
-  - Removing Admins: